RSS

 News on the topic Facial recognition systems (in the world)

-2024: EU passes law banning facial recognition systems from working in public
+The EU has passed a law banning the work of facial recognition systems in public places

 On March 13, 2024, the European Union passed the "Artificial Intelligence Act."
 The document aims to ensure security when using AI and respect fundamental rights while stimulating innovation.
 The law, among other things, prohibits the operation of AI-based facial recognition systems in public places.
 Read more here.